Is A Financial Adviser The Same As A Mortgage Adviser?

 - General money management

-To become a financial adviser in the UK you need to have at minimum a qualification known as the Diploma for Financial Advisers (DipFA).
+This is because, to become a financial adviser in the UK you need to have at minimum a qualification known as the Diploma for Financial Advisers (DipFA).
 By having the DipFA qualification you have also passed the requirement for the first module of mortgage advice (CeMAP module 1).

-Simply put, a financial adviser may or may not be qualified to give mortgage advice and if you approach one for mortgage help you should ensure they hold the CeMAP or CII equivalent qualification.
+In short: A financial adviser may or may not be qualified to give mortgage advice and if you approach one for mortgage help you should ensure they hold the CeMAP or CII equivalent qualification.

 What do Mortgage Advisers do?